josdem/hugo/content/techtalk/spring/spring_webflux_security.md

 }
 ```

-In the Controller we can see `Principal` and it can be defined directly as a method argument and it will be correctly resolved by the framework. `Principal` is the currently logged in user.
-This interface represents the abstract notion of a principal, which can be used to represent any entity, such as an individual or corporation.
+In this controller we can see `Principal` and it can be defined directly as a method argument and it will be correctly resolved by the framework. `Principal` is the currently logged in user.
+This interface represents the abstract notion of a principal, which can be used to represent any entity, whether individual or corporation.

 ```html
 <html>